This lab requires a NIOS 9.0 Lab Environment

 Record Type: A

-Use the Query Source IPs from Table 1111-2 below.
-For each IP, initiate the test and observe whether the traffic is directed to the expected pool destination.
+Use the Query Source address from Table 2569-2 below.
+For each IP address, initiate the test and observe whether the traffic is directed to the expected pool destination.

 Table 2569-2